 Ostersund denied license to play in Sweden’s top league

-Weeks after seeing its former chairman sentenced to prison for committing serious financial crimes, Swedish soccer team Ostersund was denied a license to play in the country’s top league because of its economic problems.
+OSTERSUND, Sweden (AP) — Swedish soccer team Ostersund has been denied a license to play in the top division next season because of its financial problems.

-However, not enough money has been raised in time to satisfy the Swedish Football Association, which announced on Tuesday that its licensing board has decided Ostersund “does not meet the elite licensing criteria ... for continued operation throughout the next year.”
+The Swedish Football Association says its licensing board has decided Ostersund “does not meet the elite licensing criteria ... for continued operation throughout the next year.”

-Ostersund rose from the amateur ranks in 2011 to the top league in 2015 and won the Swedish Cup in 2017 — all under Potter.
-That qualified the team for the Europa League, where it advanced to the knockout stage before losing to Arsenal despite winning the second leg 2-1 at Emirates Stadium.
+The club from central Sweden rose from the amateur ranks in 2011 to the top league in 2015, and won the Swedish Cup in 2017.
+That qualified Ostersund for the Europa League, where it advanced to the knockout stage before losing to Arsenal despite winning the second leg 2-1 at Emirates Stadium.

 Having its license denied is the latest blow to Ostersund after its former chairman, Daniel Kindberg, the man regarded as the mastermind behind the club’s rise, was sentenced this month to three years in prison after being convicted of serious financial crimes.
 Kindberg is appealing against the conviction.